What Happens To Coffee Grounds After They’re Used?

 According to the SCA, the “golden ratio” for brewing coffee is 55g per litre.
 This works out at just under 14g for a 250ml cup.
 While this might seem individually insignificant, billions of cups of coffee are consumed every single day.

 Hector Nunes is a researcher and Ambassador for BeKoffee, a company that makes products from used coffee grounds.
-He tells me that in Portugal, consumption levels are, on average, 4.73kg per capita.
-With Portugal’s population of just over 10 million, this ends up being more than 48,000 metric tons a year.
+He tells me that in Portugal, the average 2022 coffee consumption per capita was 4.6kg.
+With Portugal’s population of just over 10 million, this ends up being more than 46,000 metric tons a year.

 Hector says that while some countries repurpose their coffee waste, about 75% of it ends up going to landfill.
 Most of the remaining 25% is reused to make agricultural products like fertiliser.